AlexeyKalina/code-completion-evaluation/README.md

     "logsTrainingPercentage": 70 // percentage for logs separation on training/validate
   },
   "reports": { // part of config about report generation step
-    "evaluationTitle": "Basic" // header name in HTML-report (use different names for report generation on multiple evaluations)
+    "evaluationTitle": "Basic", // header name in HTML-report (use different names for report generation on multiple evaluations)
+    "sessionsFilters": [ // create multiple reports corresponding to these sessions filters (filter "All" creates by default) {
+        "name": "Static method calls only",
+        "filters": {
+          "statementTypes": [
+            "METHOD_CALL"
+          ],
+          "isArgument": null,
+          "isStatic": true,
+          "packageRegex": ".*"
+        }
+      }
+    ]
   }
 }
 ```